 The Knossos Donated Fund of the British School at Athens, with the generous support of anonymous donations, promotes research into prehistoric Knossos (i.e. before 776 BC) by making grants towards the expenses of research projects.
 Those that involve the study and publication of unpublished excavations at Knossos, including those of Sir Arthur Evans, will be especially welcome.
 The Fund does not support current fieldwork.
 Grants are unlikely to exceed £800 in any year.

-Successful applicants must submit a report on their work by end of the following October.
+Successful applicants must submit short a report (maximum 2 pages, using font size 11 and margins of 1.5cm minimum) on their work by end of the following December.